f355/electrophorus/README.md

 The communication between the machine's board and the Raspberry Pi is done over the SPI bus.
 Unfortunately, both SSP/SPI interfaces on the board are populated - SSP0 by the SD card and SSP1 by the ESP8266-based Wi-Fi module.
 We won't need either of those things, so we'll be plugging into the MicroSD port directly using a very cursed-looking cable.
-It is possible to use the WiFi module pins too, but it is much harder since it requires physically modifying the board.
+It is possible to use the Wi-Fi module pins too, but it is much harder since it requires physically modifying the board.

 You'll need the following:

 1. Carvera Air itself, obviously.
 2. Raspberry Pi 5 (recommended) or 4B (not well-tested) with a suitable power supply and a MicroSD card.
 3. MicroSD breakout board - a PCB with a MicroSD card shape on one end and solder points/terminals on the other.
-I used one end of a MicroSD extension cable, they're readily available on the internet.
+I used one end of a MicroSD extension cable; they're readily available on the internet.
 AliExpress has very cheap breakout boards with pin headers, available as "microsd sniffe" (sic, not "sniffer").
 Alternatively, you can design the PCB yourself and cut it on the Carvera (please share your design if you do).
-4. Dupont 2.54 mm / 0.1"-pitch pin header connectors, female.
+4. DuPont 2.54 mm / 0.1" pitch pin header connectors, female.
 A single 40-pin connector housing for the Raspberry Pi is recommended to avoid counting pins every time you plug in the cable.
 If you choose to connect the SWD port, you'll need a 5-pin connector as well.
-5. Wires to tie it all together, of a suitable gauge, and a way to do that (soldering iron, crimping tool, heatshrink, etc.)
+5. Wires to tie it all together, of a suitable gauge, and a way to do that (soldering iron, crimping tool, heat-shrink, etc.)

 ### Making the cables